agungferdi/python-full-stack-crud-customers/README.md

+Here’s an updated README.md that places the **Frontend** section at the beginning, highlights its features, and includes placeholders for screenshots:

+---

 # Customer Management System - Full Stack Application

 A comprehensive full-stack application for managing customers and their associated addresses.
 This project includes a responsive, modern frontend interface and a RESTful API backend.